 Size of fish - inches: 5.0 inches (12.70 cm) - This fish can exceed this by a few inches in optimal conditions.

 Celestial Eye Goldfish are some of the more delicate species of goldfish.
-Unlike the flat-bodied types of goldfish, they have a lower tolerance for pollution and prone to disease.
+Unlike the flat-bodied types of goldfish, they have a lower tolerance for pollution and are prone to disease.
 They will need good care and plenty of space.
 When it comes to feeding, they will not thrive well with fast, competitive tankmates.

 Many people will keep goldfish in an aquarium with no heater or filtration.
 But for the best success, provide goldfish with the same filtration, especially biological filtration, that other aquarium residents enjoy.

 Aquarist Experience Level: Intermediate

 Since they are omnivorous, the Celestial Eye Goldfish will generally eat all kinds of fresh, frozen, and flake foods.
 To keep a good balance, give them a high quality flake food every day.
 Feed brine shrimp (either live or frozen), blood worms, Daphnia, or tubifex worms as a treat.
 It is usually better to feed freeze-dried foods as opposed to live foods to avoid parasites and bacterial infections that could be present in live foods.
 Due to their upturned eyes, the Celestial Eye Goldfish have poor vision and a harder time seeing their food, so they need extra time to feed.

 Diet Type: Omnivore